getify/Functional-Light-JS/ch4.md

 Instead of calculating the running result and passing it along as the `reduce(..)` looping proceeds, this implementation runs the `reduce(..)` looping **once** up front at composition time, and defers all the function call calculations -- referred to as lazy calculation.
 Each partial result of the reduction is a successively more wrapped function.

-When you call the final composed function and provide one or more arguments, all the levels of the big nested function, from the inner most call to the outer, are executed in succession (not via a loop).
+When you call the final composed function and provide one or more arguments, all the levels of the big nested function, from the inner most call to the outer, are executed in reverse succession (not via a loop).

 The performance characteristics will potentially be different than in the previous `reduce(..)`-based implementation.
 Here, `reduce(..)` only runs once to produce a big composed function, and then this composed function call simply executes all its nested functions each call.
 In the former version, `reduce(..)` would be run for every call.